Wellbeing and Mental Health

 At St Clement Danes we believe that positive emotional wellbeing and mental health are crucial to enable students to feel happy both in themselves and at school.
 When students enjoy positive mental health and wellbeing, they are better able to realise their own potential, cope with the normal stresses of life, work productively and fruitfully and make a contribution to their wider community.

 To this end, we have an active programme in place through Personal Development that focuses on aspects such as resilience, keeping safe online, developing a ‘protective layer’, bullying and mental wellbeing to name but a few.
-The school also provides a full-time Welfare Officer, Mrs Whiteman, who is available to talk to students if they feel worried or concerned about any aspect of their school or home life.
+Mr Marks is the school's Designated Mental Health Lead, working closely with Mrs White (SENCo) and Mrs Whiteman (Welfare Officer), who is available to talk to students if they feel worried or concerned about any aspect of their school or home life.
+Several key members of the Pastoral team have also completed a Mental Health First Aid qualification provided by MHFA England, this focuses on enabling staff to spot signs of poor Mental Health, and offer timely and appropaite advice to our students when they are most in need.

 However, whilst we encourage all students to feel comfortable in approaching their parent, form tutor, Head of Key Stage or any member of staff, we understand that sometimes this may be something they feel unable to do.
 In such cases, there are a number of support websites and phone numbers published in each student planner which may prove helpful.
 In addition to this, we have attached below a Hertfordshire approved ‘Signposting Guide’ which has further advice and support available for a whole range of topics such as: